formkit/docs-content/inputs/colorpicker.md

 ## Eyedropper

-The `colorpicker` input supports the browser-native [Eyedropper API](https://developer.mozilla.org/en-US/docs/Web/API/EyeDropper_API).
-If the Eyedropper is supported in your browser and you have not disabled the Eyedropper by setting the `eyedropper` prop to `false` then you will see an eyedropper button to the right of the hue and alpha sliders.
+The `colorpicker` input supports the browser-native [EyeDropper API](https://developer.mozilla.org/en-US/docs/Web/API/EyeDropper_API).
+If the EyeDropper is supported in your browser and you have not disabled the EyeDropper by setting the `eye-dropper` prop to `false` then you will see an eyedropper button to the right of the hue and alpha sliders.

 ::Example
 ---
   name: "Color input"
-  file: "_content/_examples/colorpicker/eyedropper.vue"
+  file: "_content/_examples/colorpicker/eye-dropper.vue"
 ---
 ::